Section 16 / 22Light-touch decisions in a fast-paced culture

 - Decisions logged, dated and owned.
 No decisions in inboxes.

 - Escalations have SLAs.
-Silence is not an option.
+Silence is not acceptable.